mjgiardino/mjgiardino.github.io/_pages/about.md

 ---

 I'm a Principal Researcher at the Huawei Zürich Research Center in the Computing Systems Lab.
-My work is centered in the cloud, especially emerging system models around disaggregation and serverless.
+My current research is centered in the cloud, especially around emerging system models involving serverless computing and disaggregation.
-Currently I'm looking at cloud-native hardware and programming models to enable more efficient use of modern (increasingly heterogeneous) computing resources.
+I'm currently working on cloud-native hardware and programming models to enable more efficient use of modern (increasingly heterogeneous) computing resources.
-Having spent significant time reaching non-volatile main memory (RIP Optane), I am excited to see techniques from heterogeneous memory being applied to future disaggregated and pooled memory systems, enabled by technologies such as CXL.
+Having spent significant time researching non-volatile main memory (RIP Optane), I am excited to see techniques from heterogeneous memory being applied to future disaggregated and pooled memory systems, enabled by technologies such as CXL.
 Other interests involve power-aware computing, manycore systems, and cloud system co-design.
-I'm also very interested in ethics in the computer science profession and why it's in the (awful) state it is.
+I'm very interested in ethics in the computer science profession and why it's in the (awful) state it is.
+Relatedly, I think a lot about the social and political implications of the technology we create, what future it provides, and how we should approach regulation, policy, etc.

 I'm also an external lecturer at ETH Zürich, teaching seminars on [Heterogeneous Computing](https://systems.ethz.ch/education/courses/2023-spring/heterogeneous-systems-seminar.html), [Computing Platforms](https://systems.ethz.ch/education/courses/2023-spring/ComputingPlatforms.html), and [Hardware Acceleration for Data Processing](https://systems.ethz.ch/education/courses/2023-autumn-semester/hardware-acceleration-for-data-processing.html).